chartdesign/cozy-tea-vite/README.md

 This is an e-commerce site that sells rare tea.
-Using it to show developer skills
+Using it to show developer skills.
+This will be a work in progress.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.